How school attendance is recorded

 - taking an interest in their education - ask about school work and encourage them to get involved in school activities

-- discussing any problems they may have at school and letting their teacher or principal know about anything serious
+- discussing any problems they may have at school and letting their teacher or principal know about anything that is causing concern no matter how small

 To avoid disrupting your child's education, you should arrange appointments and outings: